braden-p/Roomba-Simulation/README.md

     chooses a new direction at random at the end of each time-step.

 The simulation ends when a specified fraction of the tiles in the room have been cleaned.

-A few lines of code at the bottom of this program can be uncommented to run the program using whatever parameters you desire.
 ---
 ##### NOTE:
 This program was completed as part of the course MITx 6.00.2x - Introduction